Skip to main content

 Atelier Cruz-Diez Paris

-Over forty years after Carlos Cruz-Diez’s arrival in Paris, the Atelier Cruz-Diez continues to carry out the management, diffusion and conservation of the artist's work.
+Over sixty years after Carlos Cruz-Diez’s arrival in Paris, the Atelier Cruz-Diez continues to carry out the management, diffusion and conservation of the artist's work.
 In its Parisian premises, the Atelier Cruz-Diez has gathered a team of specialists in conservation, logistics, restoration of artworks, archives and records administration, communication and project management; experienced professionals who dedicate themselves to "the art of making Art".
+The Atelier integrates the Cruz-Diez Documentation center, which is dedicated to the conservation, study and promotion of the archive related to the artist.

 Carlos Cruz-Diez took up permanent residence in Paris in the fall of 1960.
 Very soon he set up his studio, a place of life and work, but also a place of exchange and discussion.
 Among the artists of the time, the musical parties and the debates on art, philosophy, music, literature and even politics are still remembered.
 Following the tradition of the great masters of the 17th century, the artist's work team has always been made up of his family and numerous assistants, mostly young artists, art students and professionals from different specialties.